Barbara Gaines (television producer)

 Gaines made the 2008 Ten Amazing Gay Women in Showbiz list.

+Since 2022, Gaines has co-hosted The Barbara Gaines Show alongside Dave Letterman on the official Letterman YouTube channel.

-Personal
+Personal life

 Gaines met her partner Aari Blake Ludvigsen in 1991.
-Their son, Simon Michael Ludvigsen Gaines, was born in 2006.
-In 2008, the New York Post reported that Gaines and Ludvigsen had married in San Francisco.
+They are married.
+Their son was born in 2006.
 Gaines belongs to Congregation Beit Simchat Torah (CBST), the Lesbian, Gay, Bisexual, Transgender, Queer and Straight Synagogue in New York, and in 2010 did a video with the Strength Through Community project at CBST about her life and experiences.